aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/operator/connect-to-aptos-network.md

     }

     ```
-5. Apply Terraform: `terraform apply`.
+5. Pull latest of the terraform module `terraform get -update`, and then apply Terraform: `terraform apply`.
 6. Download the `genesis.blob` and `waypoint.txt` files published by Aptos Labs team.
 7. Update your `account_address` in the `validator-identity.yaml` and `validator-fullnode-identity.yaml` files to your **owner** wallet address.
 Do not change anything else.
 Keep the keys as they are.
 8. Recreate the secrets.
 Make sure the secret name matches your `era` number, e.g. if you have `era = 3`, then you should replace the secret name to be: